SAFETAG/SAFETAG/content/methods/preparation.md

 ---
-title: Preparation
 summary: >
-  This component consists of trip preparation activities that are needed to ensure the technical and facilitated components of the audit are able to be conducted effectively and within the on-site time-frame.
+  This component consists of audit preparation activities that are needed to ensure the components of the audit are able to be conducted effectively and within the on-site time-frame.
 the_flow_of_information: "![](/img/preparation.png)"
-method_icon: "/img/preparation_icon.png"
 guiding_questions: >
   * Does the organization have existing digital security practices or has it attempted to implement them in the past?

   * What agreements will govern the audit?